 2. Ask People to Whitelist you

-Whitelisting is one of the most simple yet successful tricks to ensure emails deliverability to your subscribers inbox.
+Whitelisting is one of the most simple yet successful tricks to ensure emails deliverability to your subscribers’ inbox.
 Asking your subscribers to add your email address to their contacts/address list means giving permission to send emails that will be welcome in their inbox.

-As soon as a new subscriber or customer joins your email list, ask him to add your email address into their address book.
+As soon as a new subscriber or customer joins your email list, ask him to add your email address to their address book.
 It is a foolproof way to save all your future emails from the constraints of the spam filters.